Last updated: 15 March 2022

 All Directors, the Audit Committee and Remuneration Committee are able to take independent professional advice in the furtherance of their duties, if necessary and in addition have access to advice and the services of the Chief Financial Officer and Company Secretary.

-Sara Coate was appointed Company Secretary in May 2020 and is responsible for co-ordinating meetings, distributing information to the Board, providing access to advisers for the Board should the need arise, and managing shareholder enquiries.
+Hugh Wooster was appointed Company Secretary in July 2021 and is responsible for co-ordinating meetings, distributing information to the Board, providing access to advisers for the Board should the need arise, and managing shareholder enquiries.

 7. Principle: Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

 Evaluation of the Board has historically been carried out in an informal manner.
-It is anticipated that from 2020 the Board will formally review and consider the performance of each Director at or around the time of the publication of the Company’s annual report.
+It is anticipated that from 2022, the Board will formally review and consider the performance of each Director at or around the time of the publication of Checkit’s annual report.

 8. Principle: Promote a corporate culture that is based on ethical values and behaviours

-The Company maintains, and reviews annually, an employee handbook that includes clear guidance as to what is expected of every employee.
+Checkit maintains, and regularly reviews, an employee handbook that includes clear guidance as to what is expected of every employee.

 9. Principle: Maintain governance structures and processes that are fit for purpose and support good decision-making by the Board

-The long-term success of the Group is the responsibility of the Board of Directors, which comprises two Non-executive Directors and two Executive Directors.
-The Executive Directors have responsibility for the operational management of the Group’s activities.
-The Non-executive Directors are responsible for bringing independent and objective judgement to Board decisions.
+The long-term success of the group is the responsibility of the Board of Directors, which comprises three Non-Executive Directors and two Executive Directors.
+The Executive Directors have responsibility for the operational management of the group’s activities.
+The Non-Executive Directors are responsible for bringing independent and objective judgement to Board decisions.

 The Board meets at least six times a year.
 Prior to the start of the financial year a schedule of meeting dates is agreed to ensure an appropriate spread of meetings throughout the year.
 This may be supplemented with additional meetings should the need arise.

-There is a clear division of responsibility at the head of the Company.
-The Chairman is responsible for running the business of the Board and for ensuring appropriate strategic focus and direction and also, in his capacity as an Executive in the development of the Group strategy.
+There is a clear division of responsibility at the head of Checkit.
+The Chair is responsible for running the business of the Board and the Chief Executive Officer is responsible for ensuring appropriate strategic focus and direction.

-The Board is responsible for the long-term success of the Company and has a schedule of matters reserved for it, including:
+The Board is responsible for the long-term success of Checkit and has a schedule of matters reserved for it, including:

 - allocation of resources;